CristinaMAF/syp-back/README.md

-# Mastermind game API implementation
+# Select your photos API implementation

-Lightweight Python Flask API for implementing the mastermind game.
+Lightweight Python Flask API for implementing the Slect your photos back.

 # Getting Started